 - Chop your nectarine into small chunks and place the chunks into a small bowl.

-- Add in the sugar, cornflour, salt and ground cinnamon and toss the fruit until everything is well covered.
+- Add the sugar, cornflour, salt and ground cinnamon and toss the fruit until everything is well covered.

 - Fold the squares over into triangles and using a fork pinch the edges together.